koenrane/KR-new-site/content/the-first-rung-insights-from-linear-algebra-done-right.md

 ### Matrix Redpilling

 The author built up to matrix multiplication by repeatedly insinuating that linear maps are secretly just matrix multiplications, teaching you to see the true fabric of the territory you've been exploring.
-Very well done.
+Well done.

-Look no further than [here](https://betterexplained.com/articles/linear-algebra-guide/) and [here](https://www.geogebra.org/m/QxWrMgBV) for an intuitive understanding of matrix multiplication.
+[Several](https://betterexplained.com/articles/linear-algebra-guide/) [resources](https://www.geogebra.org/m/QxWrMgBV) provide an intuitive understanding of matrix multiplication.

 ### Dual Maps